gabenLEY/gabenley/README.md

 # Hello ☺️
 # About Me
-- 👋 Hi, I’m Gabenley Bien Aime
+- 👋 Hi, I’m Gabenley Bien-Aimé, a passionate Full-Stack Developer
-- 👀 bulding software is my whole life
+- 🌍 Building impactful software is my life's work
-- 📖 i'm currently learning (Motoko Programming Language)
+- 🚀 Skilled in creating full-stack applications using a diverse tech stack including JavaScript, Python, Node.js, and more
+- 📚 Currently diving into Motoko Programming Language to expand my blockchain and Web3 skills
+- 💡 Always excited to learn, create, and innovate

 <!---
 gabenLEY/gabenLEY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.